thetuvix/webxr/spatial-tracking-explainer.md

 In contrast, many motion controllers have their own inertial tracking that can continue updating orientation while positional tracking is lost.
 If using a controller primarily to target distant objects, developers may choose to simply ignore `XRPose.emulatedPosition` and continue to point using each frame's updated target ray as the user rotates the controller.
 If using a controller to do fine operations, such as painting at the controller's tip, developers may instead choose to stop painting when `XRPose.emulatedPosition` becomes false, ensuring that only high-quality paint strokes are drawn.

 #### Tracking recovery
 As discussed above, during tracking loss, the viewer's pose will remain at their last-known position within each reference space, while continuing to incorporate orientation updates and any slight adjustments due to neck modeling.
-When the viewer then recovers positional tracking, developers may observe an instantaneous jump of the viewer pose.
 If the application continues to render during this time, the world will appear to drag along as the viewer moves around.

 When the viewer then recovers positional tracking, the origin of each `local`, `local-floor`, `bounded-floor` and `unbounded` reference space will continue to track the same physical location as it did before tracking was lost.
 Therefore, in the first frame where the viewer pose's `emulatedPosition` is false again, the developer will observe an abrupt jump in the viewer pose back to its tracked position.

-For stationary experiences and bounded experiences without a "teleportation" mechanic, this is generally the desired behavior.
+For experiences without a "teleportation" mechanic, this is generally the desired behavior.
 For example, a seated VR racing experience may align the driver seat's head position to the eye-level origin of its `local` reference space, centering the user in the driver seat when they are centered in their physical chair.
 By snapping the viewer pose back into position after tracking recovery, the experience remains centered around the user's physical chair.

-However, if a bounded experience does provide a "teleportation" mechanic, where the user can move through the virtual world without moving physically, it may be needlessly jarring to jump the user's position back after tracking recovery, since the exact mapping of the bounded reference space to the real world quickly becomes arbitrary anyway.
-Instead, when a bounded experience recovers tracking, it can simply resume the experience from the user's current position in the virtual world by absorbing that sudden jump into its teleportation offset.
-To do so, the developer detects that tracking was recovered this frame by observing a viewer pose where the `emulatedPosition` value is once again false, and then creates a replacement `bounded-floor` reference space with its `originOffset` adjusted by the amount that the viewer's position jumped since the previous frame. `originOffset` is described in the [Application supplied transforms section](#application-supplied-transforms).
+However, if an experience does provide a "teleportation" mechanic, where the user can move through the virtual world without moving physically, it may be needlessly jarring to jump the user's position back after tracking recovery, since the exact mapping of the bounded reference space to the real world quickly becomes arbitrary anyway.
+Instead, when such an experience recovers tracking, it can simply resume the experience from the user's current position in the virtual world by absorbing that sudden jump into its teleportation offset.
+To do so, the developer detects that tracking was recovered this frame by observing a viewer pose where the `emulatedPosition` value is once again false, and then calls `getOffsetReferenceSpace()` to create a replacement reference space with its `originOffset` adjusted by the amount that the viewer's position jumped since the previous frame. `originOffset` is described in the [Application supplied transforms section](#application-supplied-transforms).

 One exception to a reference space origin continuing to track its previous physical location is when the viewer regains positional tracking in a new area where the reference space's original physical origin can no longer be located.
 This may occur for a few reasons:
 * For a `bounded-floor` reference space, the user may walk far enough to transition from the bounds of one user-defined playspace to another.
 In this case, the origin of the `bounded-floor` reference space will snap to the defined origin of the new playspace bounds.